porsche-design-system/porsche-design-system/packages/components/src/components/link-tile-model-signature/link-tile-model-signature.examples.md

 An `img` or `picture` tag has to be provided in the slot of the `p-link-tile-model-signature` component.

-Additionally, the properties `description`, `primaryLinkProps` and `secondaryLinkProps`, which contain the `label`, `href` and other `anchor props`, are required.
-The `description` property is used as a teaser with a more detailed description of the link and where it leads to.
+To work properly the `p-link-tile-model-signature` component needs two `p-link` components as named slots, 'slot="primary"' and 'slot="secondary"', which are mandatory.
+Also the `heading` property is required.
+It is used as a teaser with a more detailed description of where the link leads to.

 <Playground :markup="basic" :config="config"></Playground>